ucsb-cs16-m18/ucsb-cs16-m18.github.io/_lectures/lect12.md

 # Linked Lists

 * There are many ways to organize data (data structures)
-* We’ve seen examples of stacks and arrays
+* We've seen examples of stacks and arrays
 	* But there are others like trees, tries, hash tables, …
 * And there are many ways to IMPLEMENT these data structures
 	* Some may use arrays (like arrayLists or vectors)